Kyzarok/C_Compiler/README.md

 ./bin/c_compiler $mode $sourcefile -o $destfile

 Where $mode is either "-S" for compile, or "--translate" for translation, and $sourcefile & $destfile are paths to the two files.

+Our compiler should work for everything we can translate, with the exception of functions with parameters.